 On July 1, 2021, your existing green waste cart became your organics cart.
 You are encouraged to recycle your kitchen food scraps with your yard trimmings and other green waste.
 Your collection day has not changed.
 Simply place your food scraps in your organics cart and place the cart by the curb with your trash and recycling carts on your normal collection day.
 An introductory flyer was included in CR&R's July billing.
 If you do not currently have a green waste cart, you will be notified by CR&R and a organics cart will be delivered to you in the size that you choose.

 Multi-family and other housing units with shared trash and recycling bins will have a new cart or bin located in community trash enclosures to collect food waste.

-The food waste recycling program will begin on July 1, 2021.
-Do not place food in your green cart until this date.
+The food waste recycling program began on July 1, 2021.
+You may now place food waste into your green cart.

 · Food Scraps including all solid, semi-solid, and liquid food such as fruit vegetables, cheese, meat, bones, poultry, seafood, bread, rice, tea bags, coffee and coffee filters.

 · Yard trimmings including grass clippings, leaves, flowers, hedge clippings, and weeds.
 Non-hazardous wood waste includes tree branches, tree trunks, and untreated lumber.

 · NO pet waste, palm fronds, plastic, glass, or metal

 Place a food waste container on your countertop to collect food scraps as you cook or throughout the day.
 You can buy a food scrap bucket or use a bowl or paper bag.
 Compostable bags may be used but are not required.
 Empty your countertop container into your green organics cart as often as you like.

 Your organics cart will be picked up weekly on your regular collection day.